- What is a Meltdown?

 A Meltdown is not a Tantrum

-Recognising and managing meltdowns and tantrums is vital to support people with ASD.
-Every child with ASD will experience very individual symptoms that are unique to them.
+Recognising and managing meltdowns and tantrums is vital to support people with autism.
+Every child with autism will experience very individual symptoms that are unique to them.
 Not all individuals with ASD will experience a “meltdown” and instead may “shut down.”
 It is very important you are familiar with each child’s triggers and responses.

 The book From Anxiety to Meltdown by Deborah Lipsky is full of insight, information, strategies and more.
 It will give you the keys to differentiating between a meltdown and tantrum, and more importantly how to deal with them effectively.
 Below are some great excerpts from the book.